LangProc/langproc-2017-lab/3-codegen/readme.md

 Input language
 ==============

-The input language provides a basic set of expression, which support statements and expressions.
+The input language provides a basic set of constructs, which support both statements and expressions.
 A simple example which prints the numbers from 10 down to 1 is:

     Seq [